-Parents seeking to take shared parental leave are entitled to 39 weeks of ShPP less any weeks spent by the child’s mother or adopter in receipt of Statutory Maternity or Adoption pay.
+Parents seeking to take ShPP are entitled to 39 weeks of ShPP less any weeks spent by the child’s mother or adopter in receipt of statutory maternity or adoption pay.
 As above, ShPP must be paid at the “prescribed rate” or the “earnings-related rate”, whichever is lower.

 National minimum wage

-Current rates will increase from 1 April 2018, as set out below:
+Previous rates have increased from 1 April 2019, as set out below:

-From 1 April 2018, Statutory sick pay will increase to £92.05 from £89.35 per week.
-Employees that have been absent from work for 4 consecutive days or more are entitled to a weekly SSP for up to 28 weeks.
+From 1 April 2019, statutory sick pay has increased to £94.25 from £92.05 per week.
+Employees that have been absent from work for 4 consecutive days or more are entitled to a weekly statutory sick payment for up to 28 weeks.

 Remember to notify your payroll department to ensure those rates are increased as necessary.